canonical/ubuntu-pro-docs/account-setup.rst

 Welcome to Ubuntu Pro, for new subscribers and users.

-**Take five-minutes to work through this introduction to the basics of your Ubuntu Pro subscription.** This will ensure that when you need help, you know where to go and how to get it, quickly and efficiently.
+This page will introduce you to the basics of your Ubuntu Pro subscription.
+This will ensure that when you need help, you know where to go and how to get it, quickly and efficiently.

-..  admonition:: Are you on a metered plan purchased directly from AWS or Azure?
+.. admonition:: On an AWS or Azure metered plan?

-    If you're on a metered plan, this document does not apply to you.
+    Are you on a metered plan purchased directly from AWS or Azure?
+If so, this document does not apply to you.
 Instead see:

     * `Get started with Ubuntu Pro on AWS <https://ubuntu.com/engage/aws-pro-onboarding>`_
     * `Get started with Ubuntu Pro on Azure <https://ubuntu.com/engage/azure-pro-onboarding>`_